Tishka17/deseos17/docs/implementation_log.md

      * Telegram bot.
 It will use aiogram-dialogs
    * adapters.
 We will put here data access objects and clients for external APIs
 2. Created simple telegram dialog to test how DI can be implemented
+    * Use cases created inside controllers by calling provided factories
+    * Factories are injected during registration process
+    * Open question when to release resources.
+It can be done converting factories  context manager or inside middleware
+3. Stub db gateway and runnable main added